 Lycopene is an antioxidant that we get from foods like tomato sauce.
 Some research finds lycopene foods reduce prostate cancer .
 Lycopene supplements don't seem to.

 One study from 2003 noted that lycopene made prostate cancer worse.
 Other research shows lycopene helps kill prostate cancer cells.
 Obviously this is a complex issue.
 Those with prostate cancer should speak to their doctor about lycopene supplements.

 Again, I only want to touch on a few of these ingredients:

-99% of the people reading these words do not need glutamine – because you already make it!
+99% of the people reading this do not need glutamine – because you already make it!
 Some research notes that glutamine might help very sick people (think cancer) but Vital Factors doesn't have enough.
-Do read my glutamine review.
+Read the glutamine review.
 There is a BIG secret about glutamine that nobody seems to want you to know.

 As we age, men sometimes have erection problems.
 Arginine helps us make nitric oxide which expands blood vessels.
-In theory this may help erectile dysfunction.
+In theory, this may help erectile dysfunction.
 This is why arginine is sometimes called “natural Viagra”.
-Read my report on natural male enhancement supplements for more information.
+Read the report on natural male enhancement supplements for more information.